 What your puppy needs before you bring him home and how to crate and potty train: https://youtu.be/zth8EQ-0z2Y

 This isn't a comprehensive list of things to consider with your new puppy, but hopefully its all the important parts!
 If you have any other questions, email us at firstname.lastname@example.org, We want to help you and your puppy succeed!

-For your peace of mind we recommend a Veterinary check up with in 2 days of arrival to confirm and verify health condition.
 You have 2 days after puppy arrival to report a health condition that does not match the health condition puppy was sent to you with.
-It is only with a verified Veterinary report that we will offer a refund.
-Otherwise there is no refund offered or implied.
+It is only with a verified Veterinary report that we will offer a health specific refund.
+(Excluding De-hydration)

-We are happy to help you re-home your puppy by posting their photos on our available pups page.
 We have tried to estimate the size and temperament of your puppy to the best of our ability.
+WE assume you know if the animals in your home will adjust to a new arrival and that you have educated yourself on best ways of introducing everyone.
+WE do not guarantee the size or coat of puppy.
 It is our hope that you will love your puppy even if they are bigger or smaller than we estimated.

 The BREEDER has given all appropriate shots/worming for the puppy's age, and a record of this vaccination/worming history will be supplied upon pick up/delivery of the puppy.
 All puppies have worms, don’t panic just treat it.

 The BREEDER is not liable for illnesses caused by not keeping puppy vaccinations current or from improper kennel training.
 The Breeder has started puppy on potty and kennel training and you will need to continue.
 Refer to age appropriate length of time a puppy can hold its bladder.
 A puppy is not condsidered fully potty trained until 2yrs old.

 The BUYER agrees to maintain the puppy's health in good condition, and provide quality grain-free food, clean water, clean living conditions, vaccinations, worming, and veterinary care to assure good health.
 The BUYER agrees not to abuse or neglect this puppy in any way.